CBD Oil For Sleeping/Insomnia

-Having trace amounts of THC and more importantly whole plant matter is called full spectrum.
+Having trace amounts of THC and more importantly, whole plant matter is called a full spectrum.
 CBD only and by itself without anything else is called CBD isolate.
 CBD isolate is a much inferior product to a full spectrum.

 Does CBD help sleeping and insomnia?

 To answer this question a little better we have to do a little more research into the actual question, to begin with.
 If you are having sleep issues or insomnia there usually is a root cause to that such as pain, anxiety, causes by Rx drugs, etc.